pullashradha/EpicodusProgress-Notes/CSharp.md

 * Week 3:
   * Can create & manipulate databases in SSMS with ease
   * Slowly started to understand the meaning behind the code & syntax while working on the code review
+* Week 4:
+  * Can finally type up methods for CRUD functionality & JOIN statements without references
+  * Starting to understand more about syntax & why it's need in specific places

 ## Struggles
 * Week 1: